Path towards Armenia's Ratification of the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence

 Start date: April 2019

-Donors: Donors contributing to the Council of Europe Action Plan for Armenia 2019–2022 (currently Germany, Ireland, Liechtenstein and Norway)
+Donors: Donors contributing to the Council of Europe Action Plan for Armenia 2019–2022 (currently Germany, Ireland, Liechtenstein, Norway, Sweden, Romania)

 The project is implemented by the Capacity Building and Co-operation Projects Unit at the Council of Europe’s Gender Equality Division together with the Council of Europe Office in Yerevan.